When you have payday loans and other high cost debts in your DMP, can you make affordability complaints and ask for refunds?

 The lender has frozen interest, will they change their mind if I complain?

-No. It’s natural to worry about this because many people have been treated very badly by payday lenders in the past, but the lender is not going to start adding interest again just because you are asking for a refund.
+It’s natural to worry about this because many people have been treated very badly by payday lenders in the past, but the lender is not going to start adding interest again just because you are asking for a refund. the regulator would think that is not treating you fairly at all.

 I’ve used payday loans after my DMP started